UPDATE: Cleanup efforts at derailment site nearing conclusion

 They also say that surface water sampling and intake sampling at treatment plants are happening every four hours to monitor potential impacts caused by cleanup work at the site with ''good'' results.

-The Draffin community of Pike County experienced a whirlwind of emotion Thursday when an early-morning train derailment served as their alarm clock.
+The Draffin community of Pike County experienced a whirlwind of emotion Thursday when an

 “A burning train?
 That’s not a normal, routine call," said Millard Fire and Rescue Captain Chris Castle.